 Bog Rosemary (Andromeda polifolia)

-Bog Rosemaries make great additions as landscaping shrubs with they beautiful bell-shaped flower that bloom in late spring to early summer.
+Bog Rosemaries make great additions as landscaping shrubs with beautiful bell-shaped flowers that bloom in late spring to early summer.

 You can use them to attract beneficial insects such as butterflies and bees.

 If you want to take one and multiply it, check out my guide on how to propagate bog rosemary.

 Sheep Laurel grows up to 1m in height and usually spreads far.